 Austin Vision Center's experienced optometrists offer the quality eye and vision care you deserve.
 Our team of Dr. Hutson, Dr. Pham, and Dr. Tomeff have years of experience in serving patients in the local area.
 As part of our services, we offer diagnosis, treatment, and management of any number of eye diseases, including glaucoma.

 Causes and Symptoms of Glaucoma

 Specifically, glaucoma refers to a serious eye disease that occurs when excessive pressure builds up in one or both eyes.
 This pressure can be exerted on the optic nerve, which you need the function of in order to see properly.
-Over time, pressure on the optic nerve can lead to potentially permanent vision loss, which is why glaucoma is so often referred to as the "silent thief of vision."
+Over time, too much pressure on the optic nerve can lead to permanent vision loss, which is why glaucoma is so often referred to as the "silent thief of vision."
 Glaucoma is most common in older adults, but it can occur to anybody at any time.
 Those with a family history of glaucoma are at a higher risk of developing the disease as well.

 Unfortunately, glaucoma doesn't always show symptoms until it's too late and vision loss is permanent.
 However, in those who do experience symptoms of the disease, they typically include: